-Restricted stock, stock options and performance units and shares are measured at the grant date fair value and amortized to stock compensation expense over the vesting period.
-The Company recorded \$26 million, \$1 million, \$26 million and \$33 million of stock compensation expense which is included in general and administrative expenses for the year ended December 31, 2010 (Successor), one month ended December 31, 2009 (Successor), eleven months ended November 30, 2009 (Predecessor) and year ended December 31, 2008 (Predecessor), respectively.
+\$1 million and \$26 million of stock compensation expense which is included in general and administrative expenses and other operating expense (income), net for the years ended December 31, 2011 and 2010 (Successor), one month ended December 31, 2009 (Successor) and eleven months ended November 30, 2009 (Predecessor), respectively.

-The fair value of each option granted is estimated on the date of grant using the Black-Scholes option-pricing model.
-The following weighted average assumptions were used for grants during the years ended December 31, 2010 (Successor) and 2008 (Predecessor), respectively; risk-free interest rates of 2.5% and 3.5%; expected volatility of 47.7% and 88.1%, and expected lives of 6.3 years and 6.3 years, respectively.
-Volatility assumptions for 2010 were based on historical volatility of a peer group while volatility assumptions for 2008 were based on Charter's historical volatility.
-The Company's volatility assumption for 2010 represents management's best estimate and was based on historical volatility of a peer group because management does not believe Charter's pre-emergence historical volatility to be representative of its future volatility.
+The fair value of options granted is estimated on the date of grant using the Black-Scholes option-pricing model and in 2011, Monte Carlo simulations for options and restricted stock units with market conditions.
+The grant date weighted average assumptions used during the years ended December 31, 2011 and 2010 (Successor), respectively, were: risk-free interest rate of 2.5%; expected volatility of 38.4% and 47.7%, and expected lives of 6.6 years and 6.3 years.
+The grant date weighted average assumption for cost of equity of the 2011 awards was 15.5%.
+Volatility assumptions were based on historical volatility of Charter and a peer group.
+The Company's volatility assumptions represent management's best estimate and were partially based on historical volatility of a peer group because management does not believe Charter's pre-emergence historical volatility to be representative of its future volatility.
 Expected lives were calculated based on the simplified-method due to insufficient historical exercise data.
 The valuations assume no dividends are paid.
 The Company did not grant stock options in 2009.